 - Madras Medical College, the Tamilnadu Dr. MGR Medical University (2002)

-- Royal College of Pediatrics & Child Health (2006), Pediatrics
+- Royal College of Pediatrics & Child Health, UK (2006), Pediatrics

 - Harvard Medical School/Massachusetts General Hospital (2011), Pediatrics